BY ERIN EWART

 Finally, remember that taking a networking approach to your job search requires a tremendous amount of persistence and the ability to weather disappointments and downturns with positivity and without losing sight of your end goal: finding the job that’s right for you.
 Your work will pay off, so focus on the people who do get back to you (there will be many), and don’t let a few unreturned emails distract you from your mission.

 Are there other tips or strategies you’ve found successful in following up?
-I’d love to hear them in the comments!
+We’d love to hear them in the comments!